CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 The `Model` class is the interface of the `Model` component.
 It provides several APIs for the `Logic` and `UI` components to update and retrieve Agendum’s task list data.
 The **API** of the model component can be found at [`Model.java`](../src/main/java/seedu/agendum/model/Model.java).

 The structure and relationship of the various classes in the `Model` component is described in the diagram below.

 <img src="images/ModelClassDiagram.png" width="800"><br>

 `ModelManager` implements the `Model` Interface.
 It stores a `UserPref` Object which represents the user’s preference.
 It stores multiple `ToDoList` objects, including the current and recent lists.
 Each `ToDoList` object has one `UniqueTaskList` object.
 A `UniqueTaskList` can contain multiple `Task` objects but does not allow duplicates.
 The `ReadOnlyToDoList` and `ReadOnlyTask` interfaces allow other classes and components, such as the `UI`, to access but not modify the list of tasks and their details.
+> * `ToDoList` can potentially be extended to have another `UniqueTagList` object to keep track of tags associated with each task and `ToDoList` will be responsible for syncing the tasks and tags.
+> `Name` is a class as it might be modified to have its own validation regex e.g. can only contain alphanumeric characters.

 Using the same example, if the `Logic` component requests `Model` to _deleteTasks(task)_, the subsequent interactions between objects can be described by the following sequence diagram.

 <img src="images\SDforDeleteTaskModelComponent.png" width="800">

 The identified task is removed from the `UniqueTaskList`.
 The `ModelManager` raises a `ToDoListChangedEvent` and back up the new to-do list to its history of saved lists.

-> `Model`’s _deleteTasks_ methods actually take in an _ArrayList_ of `ReadOnlyTask` instead of a single task.
+> `Model`’s _deleteTasks_ methods actually take in `ArrayList<ReadOnlyTask>` instead of a single task.
 We use _deleteTasks(task)_ for simplicity in the sequence diagram.

 ### 5. Storage component